EU regulators suspend Luxottica, Essilor probe, await data

-BRUSSELS/MILAN (Reuters) - EU antitrust regulators have suspended an investigation into the $54 billion (41.33 billion pounds) merger between French glasses group Essilor (ESSI.PA) and Italy’s Luxottica (LUX.MI) after the companies failed to provide requested data.
+BRUSSELS (Reuters) - EU antitrust regulators have suspended an investigation into the $54 billion merger between French glasses group Essilor (ESSI.PA) and Italy’s Luxottica (LUX.MI) after the companies failed to provide requested data.

 The deal has sparked regulatory concerns that it may lead to price rises or mean retailers are forced to buy both lens and eyewear from the merged company.